Skip to main content

 Resources

-Dartmouth has a variety of excellent resources available to their students.
-The school is classified by the Carnegie Foundation as having “very high research activity,” making it one of just 131 schools in the country to receive the honor.
+Dartmouth offers a variety of excellent resources available to its students.
+The school is classified as having “very high research activity” by the Carnegie Foundation, making it one of just 187 schools in the country to receive the honor.
 The school has a strong commitment to combining world-class academics with cutting-edge research.

 Location

-Dartmouth’s home in Hanover, New Hampshire, offers a relatively rural experience when compared to other Ivies.
-Hanover is about two hours from Boston, one-and-a-half hours to Burlington, Vermont, and five hours from New York City.
+Dartmouth’s home in Hanover, New Hampshire, offers a relatively rural experience compared to the other Ivies.
+Hanover is about two hours from Boston, an hour and a half from Burlington, Vermont, and five hours from New York City.

 What Are Your Chances of Acceptance at Dartmouth?